isc-projects/kea/doc/sphinx/man/kea-admin.8.rst

 ``-x|--extra``
    Specifies an extra argument to pass to the database command tool e.g. to invoke ``mysql`` with the ``--ssl`` argument.
 This can be repeated to pass more than one argument.
+Quotes are not preserved.
+Avoid commands containing spaces.

 Documentation
 ~~~~~~~~~~~~~